Lambda-invariants of Mazur--Tate elements attached to Ramanujan's tau function and congruences with Eisenstein series: Introduction

 \subsection{Acknowledgement}

 The authors thank Rob Pollack for answering many of their questions during the preparation of the article.
-This article forms part of the master thesis of the first named author, who was supported by an NSERC and a FRQNT graduate scholarships.
-The second named author's research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
+The authors are also indebted to the anonymous referees for helpful comments and suggestions on earlier versions of the article.
+This article forms part of the master thesis of the first named author at Universit\'e Laval, who was supported by an NSERC and a FRQNT graduate scholarships.
+The research of the second named author is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.